 Doubts and the Mormon Faith

 This plea to Mormon friends is that if any Mormon has the slightest of doubts, they should at best become a New Testament Christian and only be a part of the church of Christ as presented in the New Testament.
-They should seek to restore the church that Christ built and obtained by his blood (Matt 16:18; Acts 20:28).
-The devotion of families can increase in simple and deep faith by relying on Christ and His words to His apostles.
-This is an exhortation to all believers in Christ to diligently seek salvation in the Gospel of Jesus Christ.
+They should seek to restore the church that Christ built and obtained by his blood by following the words of Christ (Matt 16:18; Acts 20:28).
+The devotion of their families can increase in simple and deep faith by relying on Christ and His words to His apostles.
+This is an exhortation to all believers in Christ to diligently seek salvation in the gospel of Jesus Christ.
 Mormons are certainly putting their souls at stake for accepting a different gospel and disregarding that Jesus declared, “my words shall not pass away” (Matt 24:35; Mark 13:31; Luke 21:33).

-Those doubting the Mormon faith should study the apologetics of the LDS church.
-The website fairmormon.org presents apologetics of the Mormon faith.
+Those doubting the Mormon faith should study the theology and apologetics of the LDS church.
+The website fairmormon.org presents an apologetic defense of the Mormon faith.
 This site addresses the apparent weaknesses of Mormon beliefs.
-The Fair Mormons website for Mormon apologetics is the excellent for demonstrating how Mormons should turn to become simply New Testament Christians.
-If someone seeks to help a Mormon friend or relative, then they can hand them a printed article from Mormon apologetic literature.
+The Fair Mormons website for Mormon apologetics is the very good for demonstrating how Mormons should turn to become simply New Testament Christians.
+However, this is not the official site of the LDS church.
+If someone seeks to help a Mormon friend or relative, then they can hand them a printed article from Mormon theological and apologetic literature.

 They can find articles addressing the following concerns: